luau-lang/luau/docs/_posts/2021-04-30-luau-recap-april-2021.md

 Backwards compatibility is important for Luau, but sometimes a change is required to fix corner cases in the language / libraries or to improve performance.
 Even still, we try to keep impact of these changes to a minimum:

-* __eq tag method will always get called for table comparisons even when a table is compared to itself.
+* __eq tag method will always get called for table comparisons even when a table is compared to itself

+## Coming soon...

+* Better type refinements for statements under a condition using a new constraint resolver.
+Luau will now understand complex conditions combining `and`/`not` and type guards with more improvements to come